GiovanniGiacometti/polars-vector-store/README.md

 3. `PolarsArgPartitionVectorStore`:
     - Identical to the previous implementation but uses the [`arg_partition` plugin](https://github.com/GiovanniGiacometti/polars-argpartition) to sort the similarities.
-    - ✅ Should be more efficient than the previous implementation, as a full sort is not actually needed (spoiler: it's not).
+    - ✅ *Should* be more efficient than the previous implementation, as a full sort is not actually needed.
     - ❌ Still slower than the NumPy-based implementation.

 The most critical cons of all this implementation is however the same: they are not as fast as a real vector store, not even close.